maxdan94/cosineSparseMatrix/README.md

 The program is an alternative to the MapReduce method presented in "When hashes met wedges: A distributed algorithm for finding high similarity vectors.
 Sharma, Seshadhri and Goel.
 WWW2017".
 https://papers-gamma.link/paper/23

 The program shows that a "smart" brute-force approach is relatively scalable for this problem.
-The only problem being the RAM: it does not scale if the input graph does not fit in RAM (i.e., if a 2 integers for each edge in the graph cannot be stored in RAM).
+The only problem being the RAM: it does not scale if the input graph does not fit in RAM (i.e., if 2 integers for each edge in the graph cannot be stored in RAM).

 Graph compression à la Boldi-Vigna could be a solution: http://law.di.unimi.it/datasets.php